256hz/coderloader-rails/README.md

 ### Overview

 CoderLoader is an easily maintainable, pretty, single-page portfolio/resume site for coders.
 It includes a place for icons of your primary skills, featured Githubs, job experience, intro, and bio.
 It supports easily switching the order of your skills/jobs/Githubs and color theming.
-You can see and edit an example at [my sandbox site](http://sandboxportfolio.256hz.com).
+You can see and edit an example at [the sandbox site](http://sandboxportfolio.256hz.com).

 This was bootstrapped with `rails new --api`, and runs on a PostgreSQL DB.